ITI/pcesbld/docs/xlsxPCES.md

 For entries in the 'CPU Entries' and 'Accelerator Entries' categories the exection time for a given operation on a given device model is specified in micro-seconds, as a function of the packet length.
 When a timing is required for an operation on a packet whose length is not found on the table, the time is taken to be a linear interpolation between the timings of the closest two packet lengths that bracket it, or by extrapolation if the packet length falls outside of the range of packet lengths that are listed.

-For Switch and Router entries the timing columns are named 'const' and 'perbyte'.
-These are derived from linear regression models of operation times taken as a function of the length of the packet on which the operation was performed.
-Given a packet length of L, the time required is taken to be t = c + p*L, where c appears in the 'const' column, and p appears in the 'perbyte' column.
+For Switch and Router entries the timing (in column 'exec time') gives measured (average) time for the operation, as a function of the packet length and interface bandwidth values given in columns 'pcktlen' and 'bandwidth'.
+If the simulation is using packet lengths and/or bandwidths that are not represented in the table, the estimated time of the operation is computed by linear interpolation.

 The color key identifies green as designating a category,  and the code words serving as categories matter.
 Processing script *exec-sheet.py* scans the lines of a .csv representation of this form,  and notices when it encounters strings that are marked here in green.
 This serves to categories the models and operations listed in lines that follow as being associated with the kind of device associated with the category.